-The Peer Support Program began as a means to offer Residents who experience an adverse event in the work environment an opportunity to talk to another Physician (Faculty or Senior Residents) for support in a confidential, non-judgmental environment.
-The Resident Wellness Office (RWO) is excited to be partnering with Dr. Jo Shapiro to pilot her evidence-based Physician Peer Support program.
+The Peer Support Program began as a means to offer Residents who experience an emotionally distressing event in the work environment an opportunity to talk to another Physician (Faculty or Senior Residents) for support in a confidential, non-judgmental environment.
+The Resident Wellness Office (RWO) has had the pleasure of partnering with Dr. Jo Shapiro to work on her evidence-based Physician Peer Support program.
 Dr. Shapiro is an Associate Professor at Harvard Medical School and the Director of the Centre of Professionalism and Peer Support at the Brigham and Women’s Hospital.

 In a 2011 study, Dr. Shapiro found that 88% of Physicians found that talking to another Physician was the preferred source of potential support (over other supports such as an Employee Assistance Program or other mental health professionals).
 As fellow Physicians are the most preferred source of support, research advocates for peer support as the most effective way to address this important issue.

 The current medical culture makes it extremely difficult to reach out for support.
 The RWO previously had a Peer Support Program that was a reach-out model, where Residents looking for peer support would reach out to the RWO to be connected with a peer.
 This model was heavily under-utilized.
-This Pilot Project supports the evidence-based reach-in model, where Peer Supporters will connect with Residents who experience an emotionally distressing event, the RWO has extended our resources to offer support.
+Using Dr. Shapiro’s evidence-based reach-in model, where Peer Supporters connect with Residents who experience an emotionally distressing event, the RWO has extended our resources to offer support.

-Following Dr. Shapiro’s evidence-based peer support model, all Peer Supporters are nominated by Residents as people whom they would want to talk to about an adverse event.
+Following Dr. Shapiro’s evidence-based peer support model, all Peer Supporters are nominated by Residents as people whom they would want to talk to about an emotionally distressing event.
 The RWO emailed all Residents in October 2020 to nominate Senior Residents or Staff as Peer Supporters.

 Peer Supporter nominees were offered to voluntarily participate in the program.
 All interested Peer Supporters have participated in a training session with Dr. Shapiro before the start of their role in December 2020 and January 2021.
-Ongoing meetings facilitated by the RWO will be hosted throughout the year to provide ongoing support to Peer Supporters and gather feedback from the pilot.
+Ongoing meetings facilitated by the RWO are hosted throughout the year to provide ongoing support to Peer Supporters and gather further feedback for the program moving forward.

-An adverse event is any patient interaction that could be emotionally upsetting to a physician.
+An emotionally distressing event is any patient interaction that could be emotionally upsetting to a physician.
 This might include a difficult/ aggressive patient interaction, a patient death, a near miss, a known risk to treatment or procedure, a medical error, or a complication.
 Any resident, Chief Resident, Attendings, or Faculty can share with the RWO that a resident was involved in an emotionally distressing event.
 This is called a Reach Out.
 Alternatively, any Resident feeling the need to talk to a peer can Reach In to the RWO to request individual support.

 Yes!
-Peer Support is not just for adverse events.
-We ask that adverse events are shared with the Resident Wellness Office so our Peer Supporters are able to reach out to residents.
+Peer Support is not just for emotionally distressing events.
+We ask that emotionally distressing events are shared with the Resident Wellness Office so our Peer Supporters are able to reach out to residents.
 If you are a resident who would like Peer Support for other reasons, please reach in to our office by completing this form.
 Other reasons may include burnout, academic difficulty, remediation, negative feedback, CARMS, or the general stress of residency.

-Whether you are sharing an adverse event that a resident experienced or are a resident who would like peer support, please complete this form.
+Whether you are sharing an emotionally distressing event that a resident experienced or are a resident who would like peer support, please complete this form.

-Elizabeth Sabine, RWO Counsellor, and Aileen McKeown, RWO Program Coordinator, are able to respond to any questions or feedback regarding the Peer Support Program.
+Elizabeth Sabine, RWO Counsellor, and Bronwyn Taylor, RWO Program Coordinator, are able to respond to any questions or feedback regarding the Peer Support Program.
 Please email firstname.lastname@example.org with any questions or feedback.